-Since the University of Maryland is recording all live sessions, once you have delivered your presentation during the live virtual event, your content will still be available for symposium participants plus anyone who might have missed the live event to review afterwards*.
+Since the University of Maryland is recording all live sessions, once you have delivered your presentation during the live event, your content will still be available for symposium participants to review afterwards.
 Any papers developed and the PowerPoint slides will also be made available.
 This is a great benefit to symposium participants since, with five concurrent sessions tracks, it is impossible to attend all sessions.
 Posting them online allows participants to view sessions they missed at a later date.
 Johnny Morgan stated, “There are a couple of presentations that I reviewed later that have been particularly interesting and I am planning to reference them in future papers for other journals.”
-Posting them online following the event also allows project management professionals who were unable to attend the symposium to also access your material which continues the transfer knowledge process.
-It should be noted that anyone who missed the event and wants to review the recorded sessions online will need to pay the Symposium registration fee to obtain access.
+Posting them online following the event also allows project management professionals who were unable to attend your session to also access your material which continues the transfer knowledge process.

 Anyone who develops a paper for the Symposium has the opportunity to get published in two different ways.
 First, all papers developed are published under ISSN 2374-9377.
 Papers developed from every symposium held to date are posted on the symposium website under “Previous Symposiums.”
 Second, our media sponsor, the PM World Journal, selects between 6-12 papers for republication in their online journal.
 Session speaker, Johnny Morgan, had several papers published.
 He commented that, “All three of my papers were picked up by the PM World Journal and republished in their online web publication so exposure has the possibility of going further than just the UMD Symposium and its associated website.”

-Highlights of speakers from the 2020 Symposium are being featured in three PM Point of View Podcasts.
-UMD has teamed with host Kendall Lott to produce the podcasts to share and engage the key knowledge and practices from the 2020 event’s lineup of talented speakers.
-The first podcast, Culture and Fit from the 2020 UMD Symposium, was released in July 2020 and featured two 2020 symposium speakers.
+Highlights of speakers from the 2021 Symposium were featured in three PM Point of View Podcasts.
+UMD has teamed with host Kendall Lott to produce the podcasts to share and engage the key knowledge and practices from the 2021 event’s lineup of talented speakers.
+The first podcast, PM Point of View #88.
+Avoiding Failure from the 2021 UMD Symposium, was released in July 2021 and featured three 2021 symposium speakers.
 View the article to find out more information about the podcast.
-Two speakers were featured in the September 2020 podcast, Project Perspective: The Bigger Picture.
-The final three speakers were featured in the October 2020 podcast, Agile Today from the 2020 UMD Symposium.
+The other two podcasts were: PM Point of View #90.
+Effective Communication from the 2021 UMD Symposium and PM Point of View #92.
+Project Management Forward from the 2021 UMD Symposium.
 The podcasts are posted on the PMI WDC website, or downloadable from iTunes and TuneIn so project managers can listen and learn long after the podcast is developed.
-Three podcasts are also being planned to feature speakers from the April 22-23, 2021 VIRUAL Project Management Symposium.

 The ability to earn Project Management Institute (PMI) Giving Back Professional Development Units (PDUs) is an excellent reason for presenting at any conference, including the UMD Project Management Symposium.
 According to the PMI Continuing Certification Requirements (CCR) Handbook, you can earn PDUs for both the creation (Create Content) of your paper and/or presentation plus actually making the presentation (Give a Presentation).
 You can earn one PDU for every hour spent creating and presenting content.
 The PMI.org website indicates that you can earn a maximum of 25 PDUs in the Giving Back category with 17 of those eligible for “Volunteering and Creating Knowledge.”
 Once completed, you would report your PDUs on PMI’s online continuing certification renewal system.